aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 In our experiment we did not see any effect of predator presence, nor of increasing predator phylogenetic diversity, on ecosystem function.
-This was contrary to our predictions based on the results of [NGAI AND SRIVASTAVA], who found that adding predators to a community increased the rates of nitrogen fixation.
-In predicting a synergistic nonadditive effect of predators, we were imagining an outcome much like [**stonefly study**].
+This was contrary to our predictions based on the results of Ngai and Srivastava 2006 [@Ngai2006], who found that adding predators to a community increased the rates of nitrogen fixation.
+In predicting a synergistic nonadditive effect of predators, we were imagining an outcome much like [@Nilsson2006c].
 They found that stoneflies caused prey to move into habitats where fish predators could consume them, increasing total predation (a synergistic effect, caused by a phylogenetically distinct predator).
-Our results are more consistent with those of  Finke and Denno [CITATION], who studied the invertebrate predators of leafhoppers in a salt marsh.
+Our results are more consistent with those of  Finke and Denno [-@Finke2005], who studied the invertebrate predators of leafhoppers in a salt marsh.
 Their study, like ours, demonstrated that increased negative interactions among predators had the effect of releasing lower trophic levels from predation.
 Interestingly, a phylogenetic